DanielHadley/DanielHadley.github.io/about.md

 	+ Discovered discrepancy between assessments and building permits
 	+ Predicted high school enrollment for coming years
 	+ Modeled the age of roadways as a function of PCI
+	+ Modeled fire response times for possible station locations and made crucial reccomendations about properties
+	+ Estimated the effectiveness of our rodent policies using time-series model with Boston as control

 	### Financial Analysis
 	+ Did complex financial analysis of streetlights, as well as a 10% audit: 400k savings